mdshahdathossendev/technova/README.md

 ---

-## Environment Variables
+## 🔑 Environment Variables

-Create a .env.local file and add:
+Create a `.env.local` file and add the following:

 ```env
 MONGODB_URI=